 Q: Dear Bill, My friend who is an apprentice carpenter wants to put hardwood timber flooring down in their house over an existing concrete slab.
 The ceiling height is a minimum of 2.4m high.
 My initial thought is to lay like this:

 - 4. 19mm floor timbers Is this what you would recommend?

 So you know, the Australian Standard does state boards over 85mm shall be face fixed.
-However, some manufacturers are now producing wide boards (greater than 85mm) that can be secret fixed.
-In addition, some adhesive manufactures are also warranting direct stick for wider boards.
+However, some manufacturers are now producing wide boards (greater than 85mm) that can be secretly fixed.
+In addition, some adhesive manufacturers are also warranting direct stick for wider boards.
 If you choose to use these methods, please do so in accordance with their instructions.

 At Bowens, we offer full installation advice.
 You can download more information here.
 Good luck Anthony!